FIWARE/tutorials.Extended-Properties/README.md

 As can be seen, two Building entities are returned with the long names for all the attributes, and in the case of a `vocab` for the attribute value as well.
-Terms defined in the core context (such as `id`, `type`, `vocab` and `VocabularyProperty`) are not expanded, as the core context is implied as a default.
+Terms defined in the core context (such as `id`, `type`, `vocab` and `VocabProperty`) are not expanded, as the core context is implied as a default.

 ```json
 [